-Should they fail any part of their initial FQR Vehicle Demonstration and Safety Inspection, ASC Teams are allowed to modify their snowplow vehicles or navigationaiding sources and then resubmit their vehicle or aiding sources for review.
+Should they fail any part of their initial FQR Vehicle Demonstration and Safety Inspection, ASC Teams are allowed to modify their snowplow vehicles or navigation-aiding sources and then resubmit their vehicle or aiding sources for review.
 Any physical modifications to the vehicle require a new review to verify that vehicle safety and other requirements are met.
 Once a snowplow vehicle and navigation-aiding sources have passed the FQR Vehicle Demonstration and Safety Inspection, ASC Teams are not allowed to modify their vehicle's speed limit software or speed control hardware.
 ASC Teams are allowed to modify their guidance, navigation, and control software any time during the competition subject to competition time limits.

 The FQR Vehicle Demonstration and Safety Inspection will take place on Friday of the competition week at the competition field in Dunwoody's facility.
 The FQR Vehicle Demonstration and Safety Inspection will begin as listed in Table 1 with a schedule published by the ASC Officials in advance of the competition week.
 Each Team will be given an initial 15 minute time period during which the ASC Safety Judges will ensure that the snowplow vehicle and navigation-aiding sources satisfy the competition rules.
-If a Team initially does not pass the FQR Vehicle Demonstration and Safety Inspection, then the Team will be given as many inspections as needed until 5:00 pm on Friday evening to satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the Competition rules.
+If a Team initially does not pass the FQR Vehicle Demonstration and Safety Inspection, then the Team will be given as many inspections as needed until 5:00 pm on Friday evening to satisfy the ASC Safety Judges that the snowplow vehicle and navigation-aiding sources satisfy the competition rules.
+The decisions of the ASC Judges are final.